 Save the date and stay tuned to our Plaid Friday page for a full list of participating locations, and more details.
 The Telegraph is also scheduled to present a story on the event in the Friday, Nov.
 29 edition of the newspaper.

 Downtown Level Sponsors:

 Stroll Supporter Level Sponsors:

 Do us a favor?
-Show the folks above how much you appreciate them stepping up to support this well-loved community tradition, head over to their Facebook pages by clicking their links above, and give them a like – and be sure to think of them first when you are looking for a local business to patronize!
+Show the folks above how much you appreciate them stepping up to support this well-loved community tradition – think of them first when you are looking for a local business to patronize!

 The Winter Holiday Stroll kicks off each year with a candle lit procession lead by Santa, which leaves City Hall promptly at 5pm.
 Thousands of candles and diyas are handed out at City Hall Plaza beginning at 4pm.

 Did you know that there is a free parking shuttle that runs every 5 minutes from Rivier University at 420 Main Street, dropping folks off right behind city hall starting at 4pm?
 We recommend attendees take advantage of this opportunity.